VRNSBharadhwaj/Voting/README.md

 Models folder contains info regarding various schemas.
 All the ejs files are for the back-end.
-All the above folders should be within a single folder while testing.
+All the above folders should be within a single folder while testing. the functionality "Election Analysis" and "Upload manifesto" is not done yet and it will be done soon.